x64dbg/DotX64Dbg/README.md

 There is currently no official release.
 You can grab the latest artifacts from the CI to try it out or build it yourself.

-# Building

-## Requirements
-- Net 5.0 SDK.
-- Visual Studio 2019 Community or greater.
-- Vcpkg
-- Zydis

-## Vcpkg
-Vcpkg is currently required with the integration setup.
-This is planned to change in the future.

-## Building
-After everything is setup you should be open Dotx64Dbg.sln and be able to build the entire solution.

 # Your first Plugin
 Creating new plugins is as easy as creating a new folder with two new files.
 By default the DotX64Dbg plugins are located in the root directory of X64Dbg